mail us | mail this page

 syncprov-sessionlog 100

-The session log is a memory based log and contains all operations (except add operations).
-Depending on the time period covered by the session log it may allow the provider to skip the optional present phase - thus significantly speeding up the synchroniziation process.
+The session log is memory based and contains all operations performed (except add operations).
+Depending on the time period covered by the session log it may allow the provider to skip the optional present phase - thus significantly speeding up the synchronization process.
 If, for example, no changes have occurred in the session log since the last synchronization there is no need for a present phase.
-The session log may be used with any type (refreshOnly or refreshAndPersist) but is most useful with refreshOnly.
-If the session log is not big enough to cover the period since the last consumer synchronization request then a full re-synchronization squence (including present phase) is invoked.
+The session log may be used with any type (refreshOnly or refreshAndPersist) but is clearly most useful with refreshOnly.
+If the session log is not big enough to cover the period since the last consumer synchronization request then a full re-synchronization sequence (including the present phase) is invoked.
+No special olcSyncrepl/syncrepl parameters are required in the consumer when using the session log.

 Access Log (Delta Synchronization)

-The access log provides a log of defined actions on a given DIT and makes then available in a related, but separate DIT.
-The access log feature is provided by the overlay accesslog directive.
+accesslog provides a log of LDAP operations on a target DIT and makes them available in a related, but separate, accesslog DIT.
+The accesslog functionality is provided by the accesslog overlay.

-In the normal case, replica synchronization operations perform the update using information in the DIT which is the subject of the search request contained within the Synchronization request.
-Alternatively the synchronization may be performed by targeting the syncrepl directive at the access log instead.
-Since the objects stored in the access log only contain the changes (including deletes, adds renames and modrn operations) the volume of data is significantly lower that than used when performing a full synchronization operation against the main DIT (or even a DIT fragment).
-Use of the access log is known as delta Replication or delta synchronization.
+In the normal case, replica synchronization performs the update using information in the DIT which is the subject of the search request contained within the Synchronization request (the initial consumer connection).
+Alternatively, the synchronization may be performed by targeting olcSyncrepl/syncrepl at the accesslog instead.
+Since the objects stored in the access log only contain the changes (including deletes, adds, renames and modrn operations) the volume of data is significantly lower than when performing a full synchronization operation against the main DIT (or even a DIT fragment) where, if any attribute is changed, the entire entry is transferred.
+Use of the accesslog is known as delta Replication or delta synchronization or even delta-syncrepl.

-Use of this form of replication requires definition of an access log DIT in the provider and the the use of the logbase, logfilter and syncdata parameters of the syncrepl directive in the consumer as shown in the example below:
+Use of this form of replication requires definition of an accesslog DIT in the provider and the use of the logbase, logfilter and syncdata parameters of olcSyncrepl/syncrepl in the consumer as shown in the examples below:

 Delta Replication (Accesslog) Examples: